 To appreciate why so many people are hooked on sugar, it’s necessary to understand that it is not just chemically addictive.
 It also affects us at a subtle body level.
-The sugar rush we are all familiar with is not as intense as the high that comes from taking drugs such as heroin or cocaine, but it has some similarities.
-We crave sugar because it creates a thrill that can be felt in the blood stream and brain within minutes, and mimics some of the natural feelings of well-being that accompany high spiritual states of consciousness.
+The rush that comes from consuming sugar is not as intense as the high that comes from taking drugs such as heroin or cocaine, but it has some similarities.
+We crave sugar because it creates a thrill that can be felt in the blood stream and brain within minutes, and it mimics some of the natural feelings of well-being that accompany high spiritual states of consciousness.
 However, as with drugs, it’s a false high that is always followed by a crash, making us want to consume more to experience the thrill again.

 How to quit sugar

 As the title of this article suggests, sugar is a form of clutter in the body, and the key to quitting it is the same as for clearing clutter.
 It begins with a fundamental change of standpoint.

 In the same way that many people become motivated to clear out the junk in their home when they realize it’s a liability rather than an asset, so it becomes very much easier to reduce your sugar intake or eliminate it completely when you see how you’ve been conned into wanting it.
 You may have grown up with it, but that doesn’t mean you have to keep consuming it.
 You may like it, but your taste buds can be re-educated.
 You may think you need it, but when you get past the craving, you won’t feel that way anymore.

 The bottom line is, if your life isn’t sweet enough, eating sugar won’t fix that.
 In fact, it will eventually add to your woes in the form of brain fog, lethargy or health issues in one form or another.